jnorthrup/fumes/README.md

 ## Architecture

-https://github.com/jnorthrup/GardenKollektion represents a career's worth of distillations and experience in mutli-agent distributed architecture and how the internet has evolved what works gradually over time as a tug of war between centralization hardening and decentralization survivability.
+https://github.com/jnorthrup/GardenKollektion represents a career's worth of distillations and experience in multi-agent distributed architecture and how the internet has evolved what works gradually over time as a tug of war between centralization hardening and decentralization survivability.
 Roughly speaking, a DHT with Kademlia architecture can be reused as an actor work-sharing network on gossip nodes. for a 64 bit DHT network, jobs may kick off to nominate a small network of 3,7, or 21 nodes to do some kind of shared work or election, and publish a result to IPFS